petershin/liferay-learn/docs/commerce/latest/en/inventory-management/managing-product-status.md

 1. Click a product.

-1. Under *Schedule*, uncheck *Never Expire*.
+1. Under Schedule, uncheck *Never Expire*.
 This configuration affects all of the product's SKUs.

 1. Enter an expiration date and time.